garysbot/aa-project-one-javascript/README.md

 <br><br>

 ## Object-Oriented Design Principles
+Each Three.js component is responsible for working with a distinct aspect of the WebGL JavaScript API to render high-performance 3D graphics in any web browser.

-Artifact Adventure is composed of the following Three.js components:
+Artifact Adventure is composed of the following components:
 - Camera
 - Scene
 - Lights